o-yuksel/o-yuksel.github.io/_projects/2_project.md

 related_publications: false
 ---

-We are able to recognize the disease(s) we call “cancer” due to the convergent evolution.
-Different tumours from different tissues and organisms converge into the same phenotypes called “hallmarks of cancer” (Hanahan, 2022).
-The most plausible driver for such convergent trait acquisition is the natural selection (Fortunato et al., 2017).
+The very concept of cancer is illuminated by the phenomenon of convergent evolution.
+Tumors, despite arising from distinct tissues and even different organisms, tend to converge upon a common set of phenotypic traits, widely recognized as the "hallmarks of cancer" (Hanahan, 2022).
+This recurrent pattern strongly suggests that natural selection plays a pivotal role in shaping these convergent traits (Fortunato et al., 2017).

-In his book “On the Origin of Species”, Charles Darwin proposed natural selection to explain steady accumulation of differences often observed across natural histories of animals.
-This depiction was supported by many paleontological investigations and it has merged with the principles of molecular genetics to form the modern evolutionary synthesis.
-This model suggests gradual changes in genotype and therefore phenotype, akin to Rudolph Zallinger’s iconic, though flawed, imagery of ape to man.
+Charles Darwin's groundbreaking work, On the Origin of Species, introduced natural selection as the mechanism responsible for the gradual accumulation of differences observed throughout the natural histories of organisms.
+Supported by extensive paleontological evidence and later integrated with the principles of molecular genetics, this perspective gave rise to the modern evolutionary synthesis.
+This framework envisions evolution as a slow, incremental process, reminiscent of the iconic (if somewhat oversimplified) progression from ape to man as depicted by Rudolph Zallinger.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">